-GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS Hospitalization Free choice among hospitals having a contract with the sickness fund Entirely free hospitaliza- tion only for Class 3 Free choice among hospitals approved by the minister Normal cost per day of hospitalization fixed by the minister (variable according to class of hospital and price index) Complete refund (public ward) Free choice among: 1.
+GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS Hospitalization Free choice among hospitals having a contract with the sickness fund Entirely free hospitalization only for Classe 3 Free choice among hospitals approved by the minister Normal cost per day of hospitalization fixed by the minister (variable according to class of hospital and price index) Complete refund (public ward) 1.
 Public, and 2.
-Private (approved) hos- pitals Generally up to 20% of costs borne by the insured person; but not in the case of any expensive treatment, prolonged ill- ness or certain complaints Direct assistance: free choice of public or private hospital among those regis- tered under the scheme in the province.
-In the case of TB, treatment in sana- toria registered under the scheme or directly run by INAM.
-No share borne or advance on costs provided by the insured person (public ward) Indirect assistance: free choice of hospital.Advance on costs and share of costs borne by the insured person Free choice of hospital (hospital abroad subject to approval of sickness fund) Hospitalization is entire- ly free for those insured by industrial staff sick- ness funds and in some funds also for members of the family Agreements with the Hospital Association on scales of fees Free choice among hospitals which have an agreement with the general sickness insurance fund and are located near the place of residence Hospitalization entirely free for insured persons and members of their families in Class 3 Duration of benefit: for insured persons and members of their families Limit of 78 weeks over three years for the same illness Duration of benefit: unlimited in principle Duration of benefit: unlimited in principle Duration of benefit: 6 months in all (per year), possibility of extension For TB: unlimited Duration of benefit: 26 weeks Duration of benefit: unlimited (after 1 year, taken over by the general insurance scheme) Sanatorium 1.See Hospitalization 2.Subject to its regula- tions the sickness fund may, after completion of treatment, grant assistance to convales- cents, for example in the form of a period in a convalescent home (marimum duration: l year) Flat-rate sum from insurance (basic amount: Bfrs.335 per day; plus certain daily flat-rate payments) Subject to sickness fund's prior approval: no share borne by insured person For TE in active phase, cost covered entirely by insurance scheme: see Hospitalization (In principle as for hospitalization) TE sanatorium: : sfund of costs corresponding to the lower category of "approved" sana- torium Duration: unlimited (after one year taken over by the general insurance scheme) Courses of treatment See above Flat-rate sum from insurance (maximum: Bfrs.259 per day) Subject to sickness fund's prior approval: refund of medical fees and cost of treatment No daily allowances in principle (except for the more needy) Subject to prior approval of the sickness fund concerned in the province (as "supplementary benefit") Direct assistance: INAM bears costs of course of treatment; subsistence: lump sum of Lit.
-12 000 Subject to approval
+Private (approved) hospitals Generally up to 20% of costs borne by the insured person; but not in the case of any expensive treatment, prolonged illness of public or private hospital among those registered under the scheme in the province.
+In the case of TB, treatment in sanatoria registered under the scheme or directly run by INAM.
+No share borne or advance on costs provided by the insured person (public ward) Hospitalization is entirely free for those insured by industrial staff sickness funds and in some funds also for members of the which have an agreement with the general sickness insurance fund and are located near the place of residence Hospitalization entirely free for insured persons and mem- bers of their families in Classe 3 Duration of benefit: for insured persons and members of their families Limit of 78 weeks over three years for the same illness Duration of benefit: unlimited in principle Duration of benefit: 6 months in all (per year), possibility of extension For TB: unlimited Duration of benefit: 26 weeks Duration of benefit: unlimited (after 1 year, taken over by the general insurance scheme) Sanatorium 1.
+See Hospitalization 2.
+Subject to its regulations the fund may, after completion of treatment, grant assistance to convalescents, for example in the form of a period in a convalescent home (maximum duration: 1 year) Subject to sickness fund's prior approval: no share borne by insured person (In principle as for hospitalization) TB sanatorium: refund of costs corresponding to the lower category of 'approved' sanatorium Duration: unlimited (after one year taken over by the general insurance scheme) Courses of treatment See above Preventive health centres: Underdeveloped children.
+Flate rate sum from insurance (maximum: 275 Bfrs. per day); also fixed daily sums Subject to sickness fund's prior approval: refund of medical fees and cost of treatment No daily allowances in principle (except for the more needy) Subject to prior approval of the sickness fund concerned in the province (as 'supplementary benefit') Direct assistance: INAM bears costs of course of treatment; subsistence: lump sum of Lit.
+12 000